Rahul91/Real-Time-Chat-App/backend/README.md

 # Chat App:
-I have used flask-restful framework coupled with Mysql and rabbitmq.
+An app build on top of flask-restful framework coupled with Mysql and rabbitmq.
 I have used pika client to make the message publish async.

+## Architecture:
+The overall services are divided into 2 parts:
+  - Api Layer
+  - Business Layer

+  1. Api layer: This layer is responsible for taking requests, parsing them, validating request parameters, exception handling, db commits and rollbacks and returning marshalled responses.
+This layer itself is just an entry and exit point for the entire application.
+Also, this is the exposed service to the world, any data, logic are not binded to this layer.

+  2. Business layer: Bunisess logic, DB operations, calling other services etc are the part of Business layer.
+These services are accessible only via api layer, thus making them secure, also, while authentcation could be a part of api layer while authorization could be part of business layer.
+Althoug this applicaiton does not have any role/permission, but this layer would be the perfect place to implement this.

 ## About:
   - User can signup and login and he will be by default subscribed to 'public' channel.